jbush001/NyuziProcessor/rtl/README.md

 completely  reliable right now with SystemVerilog).
 If you have emacs installed, you can type 'make autos' from the command line to update the definitions in batch mode.

+This design uses parameterized memories (FIFOs and SRAM blocks), however, not all tool flows support this.
+This can use hard coded memory instances compatible with memory compilers or SRAM wizards.
+Using `make core/srams.inc` will generate an include file with all used memory sizes in the design.
+The script tools/misc/extract_mems.py can be tweaked to change the module names or parameter formats.